pkufaraway/Evasion/Server/README.md

 # Other notes

 Each player has two minutes of "thinking" time, which can be distributed across ticks as they see fit.
-If a player's total elapsed time reaches zero on any turn, they forfeit.
+If a player's total elapsed time reaches zero on any turn, the game is over.
+If the prey times out, the score for the current game is recorded as the current tick number.
+If the hunter times out, the score for the current game is recorded as (effectively) infinity.
 (Note: this is basically the opposite of what was described in class -- the realtime, 1/60th of a second per tick, server-ignoring-old-moves system has been scrapped.)

 The current game is over when the server sends the message `hunter` or `prey`, meaning a new game is about to start, or `done`, meaning the session is over and the player should disconnect.